Introducing the Poseidon Mastermind and its 5 Founding Principles

 This is why we introduced the Poseidon Mastermind.

 Our team has been investing and working with cannabis entrepreneurs since 2013.
 Patrick and Celia at CanopyBoulder.
 Emily, Morgan, Andres and Mike at Poseidon.
 Nearly 200 cannabis investments in, one thing is clear — founders with peer support are more successful.

 Studies conducted by Endeavour Insights indicate that entrepreneurs who have mentorship — from other successful entrepreneurs are 3x more likely to hit major milestones, scale their business and achieve higher valuation exits.

-When our team came together to launch the Poseidon Garden Fund we knew the post-seed stage was a critical time in a cannabis company’s development.
+When our team came together to launch Poseidon Garden Ventures, we knew the post-seed stage was a critical time in a cannabis company’s development.
 Adding structured support for these founders was critical.
-So we launched the Poseidon Garden Fund Mastermind founded on 5 principles.
+So we launched the Poseidon Mastermind founded on 5 principles.

 - Make it Exclusive

 - Make it Confidential